 The degree program in Global Environmental Science is a holistic, scientific, approach to the study of Earth and Earth's physical, chemical, biological, and human systems.
 In the course of their scientific studies, the students are able to investigate natural as well as economic, policy, and social systems and their response to and interaction with the Earth system.

 The ultimate objective of the program is to produce a student informed in the environmental sciences at a rigorous level who is able to go on to graduate or professional school; enter the work force in environmental science positions in industry, business, or government; enter or return to teaching with knowledge of how the Earth system works; or enter the work force in another field as an educated person with the knowledge required to enable us to become wise environmental stewards of the planet.

-The Hawaii Undersea Research Laboratory, the Joint Institute for Marine and Atmospheric Research, the International Pacific Research Center, and the Sea Grant and Space Grant College Programs are also part of the school.
+The Center for Microbial Oceanography: Research and Education, the Hawai‘i Undersea Research Laboratory, the Joint Institute for Marine and Atmospheric Research, the International Pacific Research Center, and the Sea Grant and Space Grant College Programs are also part of the school.
 Other innovative educational programs within the school include the NSF Research Experience for Undergraduates and the Edwin W. Pauley Summer Program in Marine Biology.
-The Bachelor Of Science Degree Program in Global Environmental Science is administered by the Department of Oceanography.
+The Bachelor of Science Degree Program in Global Environmental Science is administered by the Department of Oceanography.